-The City and the Lodge desire to encourage members to volunteer to participate as Field Training Officers.
-A Field Training Officer who works a five (5) day eight (8) hour workweek shall receive twelve (12) hours of vacation leave in addition to normal accruals for each first, second, or third coaching period of twenty (20) days when such officer has performed the role of Field Training Officer for at least seventeen (17) days of the twenty (20) day period.
-For coaching during the three-week 4th phase, such Field Training Officer shall receive eight (8) hours of vacation leave in addition to normal accruals when such officer has performed the role of Field Training Officer for at least fourteen (14) days of the fifteen (15) day period.
+- (1) A Field Training Officer who works a five (5) day eight (8) hour workweek shall receive twelve (12) hours of vacation leave in addition to normal accruals for each first, second, or third coaching period of twenty (20) days when such officer has performed the role of Field Training Officer for at least seventeen (17) days of the twenty (20) day period.
+For coaching during the three-week 4th phase, such Field Training Officer shall receive eight (8) hours of vacation leave in addition to normal accruals when such officer has performed the role of Field Training Officer for at least fourteen (14) days of the fifteen (15) day period. - (2) If a Field Training Officer works a four (4) day ten (10) hours workweek, he/she shall receive twelve (12) hours of vacation leave in addition to normal accruals for each first, second, or third coaching period of sixteen (16) days when such officer has performed the role of Field Training Officer for at least thirteen (13) days of the sixteen (16) day period.
+For coaching during the three-week 4th phase, such

-If a Field Training Officer works a four (4) day ten (10) hours workweek, he/she shall receive twelve (12) hours of vacation leave in addition to normal accruals for each first, second, or third coaching period of sixteen (16) days when such officer has performed the role of Field Training Officer for at least thirteen (13) days of the sixteen (16) day period.
-For coaching during the three-week 4th phase, such Field Training Officer shall receive eight (8) hours of vacation leave in addition to normal accruals when such officer has performed the role of Field Training Officer for at least eleven (11) days of the twelve (12) day period.
+Field Training Officer shall receive eight (8) hours of vacation leave in addition to normal accruals when such officer has performed the role of Field Training Officer for at least eleven (11) days of the twelve (12) day period.